nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

 Looking at the :func:`nilearn.masking.compute_epi_mask` called by the :class:`NiftiMasker` object, we see two interesting parameters:
 *lower_cutoff* and *upper_cutoff*.
-These set the grey-value bounds in which the masking algorithm will search for it's threshold (0 being the minimum of the image and 1 the maximum).
+These set the grey-value bounds in which the masking algorithm will search for its threshold (0 being the minimum of the image and 1 the maximum).
 We will here increase the lower cutoff to enforce selection of those voxels that appear as bright in the EPI image.